bobbrowning/sudsjs/README.md

 * willy@loman.demo password demo, permission: Sales
 * trainer@demo.demo password demo, permission: Training (MongoDB test set only)

+The superuser password is my secret as this is the same database as on the demo site.
 To set up your own superuser,
 1. Register a new user (click on Register in the Guest user page)
 1. Change the superuser email  address in the suds.js config file (see below) to the email address of the new user
 1. Now you can create other users.